 The working group shall report to the President initially within 60 days (and periodically thereafter) on its progress and, if appropriate, its views on any recommended legislative changes.

-So, if they don't come steaming in with the money printer on full blast as soon as stocks hit limit down, what does the PPT actually do?
+So, if they don't come steaming in with the money printer on full blast as soon as stocks hit limit down, what does the Plunge Protection Team actually do?

 The Trump administration is arranging a phone call on Monday with top regulators to discuss financial markets amid a rout on Wall Street